Vibhu-Agarwal/fixture-scout-ai/README.md

 ---

 **Fixture Scout AI** is built to help fans never miss a match that matters.
-Let’s make it even better—together!
+Let's make it even better—together!